How to install the xPack GNU M4

 to the PATH

-, and all the required tools are accesible
+, and all the required tools are accessible

 Global installs and the user global xPacks store